The Ultimate Guide to TSP Cleaner: Trisodium Phosphate for Powerful Cleaning

 Cleaning Driveways and Walkways

-Combine TSP with a pressure washer (according to manufacturer guidelines) or use it with a bucket and brush to lift oil stains and tire marks from concrete driveways and walkways.
-Be sure to rinse well to ensure no residues are left that might harm adjacent grass or plants.
+Use TSP with a brush or pressure washer to lift oil stains and tire marks from concrete.
+Rinse well to avoid leaving residue that might harm plants.

-“TSP is like the Swiss Army Knife of household cleaners—powerful, versatile, and surprisingly easy to use once you know the basics.”
+“TSP is like the Swiss Army Knife of household cleaners—powerful and versatile once you know the basics.”

 Industrial & Commercial Applications